akshaynorth/datacentric/README.md

 This website provides ease of use for its users/customers.

 ## Information Architecture
 This website meets the standard structural and behavioral design criteria and is presented in an organized routine.
 Please refer to project goals and user stories.

-## Defensive Design
-The website
 # Layout and Visual Impact:
 * Responsive Design –I used CSS to enable automated adjustments of screen sizes for multiple devices.
 I tested the site response in multiple simulated devices (tablets and mobile) and the site responded by adjusting its layout to the simulated screen sizes.
 Navbar on tablet resolutions was implemented in a similar fashion to Desktop for swift navigation.
 * Image Presentation - This website renders images, true to form and not small or stretched in anyway and meets the standard structural and behavioral design criteria and is presented in an organized routine.